secML/secML.github.io/src/content/post/class7.md

 ## Motivation
 Machine learning algorithms are playing more and more important roles in many critical decision making tasks.
 However, studies reveal that machine learning models are subject to biases, some of which stem from natural biases in human world.
 Understanding potential bias, identifying and fixing existing bias can help people design more objective and reliable decision making systems based on machine learning models.
-##

 ## Investigating Ad Transparency Mechanisms in Social Media: A Case Study of Facebook’s Explanations
 > Andreou, Athanasios, et al. "Investigating ad transparency mechanisms in social media: A case study of Facebook’s explanations."
-NDSS, 2018.[[PDF]](http://wp.internetsociety.org/ndss/wp-content/uploads/sites/25/2018/02/ndss2018_10-1_Andreou_paper.pdf)
+NDSS, 2018. [[PDF]](http://wp.internetsociety.org/ndss/wp-content/uploads/sites/25/2018/02/ndss2018_10-1_Andreou_paper.pdf)

-### What is ad transparency mechanisms in social media？
+### What are ad transparency mechanisms in social media？

 Transparency mechanisms are solutions for many privacy complaints from users and policy makers.
 Users have little understanding of what data the advertising platforms have about them and why they are shown particular ads.
 The transparency mechanisms in Facebook are "Why am I seeing this?" botton that provides  users with an explanation of why they were shown a particular ad (ad explanations), and an Ad Preferences Page that provides users with a list of attributes Facebook has inferred about them and how (data explanations).
 In Twitter, there are similar transparency mechanisms.
 You can also see "Why am I seeing this?" botton that provides  users with an explanation of why they were shown a particular ad (ad explanations) in Twitter.